eea76/sqs_dynamodb/readme.md

 ---
 ### Optional stuff with the `aws` cli

-#### Since this project keeps all created resources safely on your local machine (and therefore free from AWS usage costs), we don't have the benefit of the AWS web console, which is a GUI that lets you perform all kinds of individual tasks with AWS resources.
+#### Since this project keeps all created resources safely on our local machine (and therefore free from AWS usage costs), we don't have the benefit of the AWS web console, which is a GUI that lets us perform all kinds of individual tasks with AWS resources.
 Locally, we have to do this using the command line
 ##### Dynamo
 - List tables:
     - `aws --endpoint-url=http://localhost:4569 dynamodb list-tables`